fremartini/eCP/README.md

 Initially proposed as a bachelors project at the IT-University of Copenhagen in spring 2020.
 This repository continues the work by building a dynamic extension of the algorithm ontop of the original implementation.

 This project is currently a work in progress.
+See [CONTRIBUTING.md](CONTRIBUTING.md) on how to contribute.

 ## Project dependencies
 ```